microsoft/kiota/docs/get-started/java.md

 implementation 'com.azure:azure-identity:1.4.4'
 ```

+Only the first package, `kiota-abstractions`, is required.
+The other packages provide default implementations that you can choose to replace with your own implementations if you wish.

 ## Generating the SDK

 Kiota generates SDKs from OpenAPI documents.
 Create a file named **getme.yml** and add the contents of the [Sample OpenAPI description](reference-openapi.md).